maqifrnswa/DecodingPrimer/index.md

 Famous way of representing letters and numbers as dots, dashes, and spaces. https://www.dcode.fr/morse-code

 #### ASCII Code
 There is a standard way or representing letters in binary so computers can understand them called "ASCII".
 This represents every character as a number https://en.wikipedia.org/wiki/ASCII http://www.asciitable.com/.
 Once you have that number, you can represent that number many different ways: as a binary number, decimal number, octal number, or hexadecimal number.
 For example `a` is `91` in decimal, which is `61` in hexadecimal (hex), `141` in octal, and `01100001` in binary.
-There are plenty of online tools to encode and decode for you, for example: https://multidec.web-lab.at/mc.php.
+There are plenty of online tools to encode and decode for you, for example: https://multidec.web-lab.at/mc.php https://tools.decodeingress.me/#/basic.

 How do you recognize an ASCII code in a particular base?

-* Decimal: number values ranging from 32 to 126 are "printable" ASCII characters.
+* Decimal: number values ranging from 32 to 126 are "printable" ASCII characters. `hello` is `104 101 108 108 111`
-* Hex: Are two-character sequences consisting of a digit and a letter from A-F. Printable characters have the first digit in the range of 2-7. (i.e, `30` is corresponds to the number 0.
+* Hex: Are two-character sequences consisting of a digit and a letter from A-F. Printable characters have the first digit in the range of 2-7. (i.e, `30` is corresponds to the number 0). `hello` is `68 65 6c 6c 6f`
 * Octal: 3 digit numbers consisting of the digits 0-7.
-Printable characters start at 040 and end at 176.
+Printable characters start at 040 and end at 176. `hello` is `150 145 154 154 157`
-* Binary: 7 digit or 8 digit sequence of 1s and 0s.
-If 8 digit sequence, the first digit is a 0.
+* Binary: Groups of 7 digit or 8 digit sequence of 1s and 0s.
+If 8 digit sequence, the first digit is a 0. `hello` is `01101000 01100101 01101100 01101100 01101111`

-#### A1Z26
+#### A1Z26 Coding

+You can represent every letter in the alphabet with the number of the order of the alphabet.
+For example, the first letter is `a` and the 26th is `z`, so the character `a` gets the number 1 and `z` gets the number 26.
+The word `hello` is therefore encoded as `8 5 12 12 15`.  https://www.dcode.fr/letter-number-cipher

 #### Base64 (and other BaseN) coding
+Any string of binary numbers can be represented as "printable" characters using base64 encoding.
+This is a great trick encoders use to convert almost anything with two characters in to readable text https://en.wikipedia.org/wiki/Base64.
+A common use of base64 is to take an ASCII sequence of characters, encode it as a binary sequence of 1s and 0s, and convert that in to base64.
+All of this can easily be handled by many online tools, such as https://tools.decodeingress.me/#/basic.

+How to recognize base64?
+* Consists of lower and uppercase letters a-z, A-Z, numbers 0-9, plus sign and slash + /, and equal sign =
+* If the last characters are equal signs, it is almost always base64 (or base32, see below).
+* `hello!` is `aGVsbG8=`

+There are many other variants of baseN that encodes 1s and 0s (or the ASCII binary 1s and 0s) in to other characters.
+It is good to research and get familiar with those on cyberchef, cryptii, and dcode.fr.
+What characters are used with which?
+For example, base32 uses only capital letters A-Z, numbers 2-7, and the equal sign =. https://www.dcode.fr/base-32-encoding

 ## Welcome to GitHub Pages